 It is best to read this information with our general information about chemotherapy and the type of cancer you have.

-You will be given docetaxel and carboplatin in the chemotherapy day unit or during a stay in hospital.
+You will be given DHAP during a stay in hospital, or you may have it as an outpatient.
 A chemotherapy nurse will give it to you.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that your blood cells are at a safe level to have chemotherapy.